arizona-phonological-imaging-lab/misc/documentation/autotrace.md

 ![Image4](images/Image4.png)
 Desired result

+<a name="automatic"></a>
 Using Autotrace to Trace Automatically
 =====
+ + Ensure that the ROI_config.txt file is in the same directory as the one containing your test images.
  + Click the second icon from the left, "Load Network"
  ![Autotrace2](images/Autotrace2.png)
  + Select the _network.mat_ file in the _savefiles_ directory in your Autotrace folder and click _open_.
 ![Autotrace3](images/Autotrace3.png)